 Roger Lehecka retired from a long career at Columbia University at the end of 2004.
 Among other positions he held at the University, he was Dean of Students for 19 years.
-He was a founder of Columbia's Upward Bound Program in 1965, an experience that taught him more about the ways access to college is not equally available to all talented youngsters.
+He was a founder of Columbia's Upward Bound Program in 1965, an experience that taught him much about the ways access to college is not equally available to all talented youngsters.
 His three years with Upward Bound led to a career in higher education that always focused on expanding opportunity for those previously excluded from a college education.
 He remains involved at Columbia in a number of ways and has been teaching the Equity in Higher Education seminar with Prof. Delbanco annually since 2007.
-In his current work Mr. Lehecka helps low-income students from New York City, rural Pennsylvania, and central Florida get admitted to good colleges and find the financial aid to attend.
-He continues to advise them throughout college, wherever they enroll, to help them through the difficult times most students face.
+In 2015 he received the Heritage Award from Columbia's Black Alumni Council.
+Outside Columbia for the last two decades, Mr. Lehecka has helped low-income students from New York City, rural Pennsylvania, and both coasts of Florida get admitted to good colleges and find the financial aid to attend.
+He continues to advise them throughout college, wherever they enroll, and help them through the difficult times most students face.
+He was Chair of the Double Discovery Center Board of Friends 2019-22 and is currently Chair of the Board of the Lenfest Scholars Foundation.
 Mr. Lehecka attended New York City public schools before entering Columbia College.
 He has a Masters degree from the Harvard Graduate School of Education as well as an A.B. and M.Phil. from Columbia University.